Article

 In the beginning, finding those first couple of jobs can be difficult because you don't have any reviews yet.
 Taking on smaller projects at first can help you gain feedback.
 If you've worked with other clients before joining Upwork, you can ask them to give you a testimonial.
 This can be helpful for winning projects before you have experience and feedback from Upwork clients.

-Reviews on Upwork are optional.
+Keep in mind that reviews on Upwork are optional.
 Try not to take it personally if a client doesn't leave you a review—they may just be busy.
 If you know the client was satisfied with your work, you could kindly ask them to leave feedback, explaining why it's important.

 Heading